 Only 4 ingredients and a few minutes prep, these Haystack Cookies take you back to childhood.
 Filled with butterscotch and peanut butter, cookies don’t get easier than this!

 Love no bake treats?
-Also try these No Bake Cookies or these Indoor S’mores.
+Also try these No Bake Cookies, these Fruity Pebble Rice Crispy Treats, or these Indoor S’mores.

 There have been 3 family cookbooks printed on my mom’s side of the family.
 I love these cookbooks.
 Whenever I ask my mom for a recipe, she usually answers “it’s in the family cookbook!”
 I have gone to these cookbooks for inspiration, and also for family favorites.